barbosantos/products-catalog-kubernetes/README.md

 # Mongodb Connection

-We faced some issues to connect to mongodb replica set installed via kubernetes.
+Locally access:
-To solve that, we port forwarded the service created, using OpenLens.
-Then we connected using the following connection string:
+Port forwarded the service created (e.g. using OpenLens or kubectl commands).
+Then connect using the following connection string (replace the values with the actual ones):

 mongodb://username:password@localhost:forwadedport/admin?ssl=false&directConnection=true